Please see below for the answers to frequently asked questions relating to COVID-19 and the Law School's plans for the 2020-2021 academic year.

 *Limited to the Alaska Supreme Court and Second Circuit Staff Attorneys Office.
 Federal law clerk hiring for the Class of 2021 began in June and continues on a rolling basis, outside of any OCI Program.
 Class of 2022 is not yet eligible to apply for Federal Clerkships under the Federal Law Clerk Hiring Plan.

 Yes.
 Columbia University's Office of Counseling and Psychological Services is still offering virtual appointments and several virtual support groups.
 Information on how to sign up and the list of support groups can be found here.

-Yes.
-The New York Court of Appeals, the state’s highest court, which governs bar examination eligibility, issued a waiver of the rules governing distance learning and LL.M. residency.
-Assuming all other requirements are met, J.D. and LL.M. students will be eligible to take the New York Bar examination.
+The New York Court of Appeals, the state’s highest court, which governs bar examination eligibility, issued a waiver of the rules governing distance learning for J.D. and LL.M. students, as well as the LL.M. residency requirement, for the Fall 2020 and Spring 2021 semesters.
+Assuming all other requirements are fulfilled, attending virtual classes in Fall 2020 and Spring 2021 does not jeopardize a student's eligibility to take the New York Bar examination upon graduation.